zalando/package-build/README.md

 - whole process is triggered from Fabric tasks running on the "build host"
 - build slaves are docker containers to have always a clean, well defined environment
 - packages are build with [fpm](https://github.com/jordansissel/fpm) and [fpm-cookery](https://github.com/bernd/fpm-cookery)
-- setup.py must have more loose requirements for other python modules than defined in package.json (e.g. if package.json requires PyYAML==3.10, setup.py must have at least also PyYAML==3.10 or PyYAML>=3.10 as dependency).
-Otherwise the code will fail because it did not find the modules which where in the respective egg-infos.

 ## How To